jvillat2/Data-Analyst-Job-Market-Analysis/README.md

 Optimal Skills: The optimal skills, which combine high demand with competitive salaries, include "SQL," "Python," "Tableau," and "R." These skills not only offer a strong salary but are also frequently required, making them valuable for career advancement.
 [Click here to view query](/project_sql/optimal_skills.sql)

 ## Conclusion
-This analysis provides valuable insights into the skills and qualifications that can lead to higher salaries and better job opportunities for Data Analysts in Virginia.
+This analysis provides valuable insights into the skills and qualifications that can lead to higher salaries and better job opportunities for Data Analysts in the US.
 Professionals seeking to maximize their earning potential should focus on acquiring and honing skills such as "Go," "Python," "SQL," and "Tableau," while also considering the specific requirements of high-paying job postings.